extrowerk/bb10-gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

   This is very useful in understanding the implications of various Ada usage on the efficiency of the generated code.
 There are many cases in Ada (e.g., the use of controlled types), where simple Ada statements can generate a lot of run-time code.
-By using :switch:`-gnatG` you can identify these cases, and consider whether it may be desirable to modify the coding approach to improve efficiency.
+By using *-gnatG* you can identify these cases, and consider whether it may be desirable to modify the coding approach to improve efficiency.

-  The optional parameter ``nn`` if present after -gnatG specifies an alternative maximum line length that overrides the normal default of 72.
+  The optional parameter `nn` if present after -gnatG specifies an alternative maximum line length that overrides the normal default of 72.
   This value is in the range 40-999999, values less than 40 being silently reset to 40.
 The equal sign is optional.